From Idea to MVP: How AI Accelerates Software Development

 High Leverage: Exploration and Prototyping

-When a client describes a feature, we can now prototype it in real-time during the conversation.
-“What if the dashboard showed usage trends?” becomes a working component in 15 minutes, not a ticket that sits in a backlog for two weeks.
+When a client describes a feature, we can often prototype the interaction during the conversation.
+“What if the dashboard showed usage trends?” can become a working draft while the context and questions are still fresh.

 Moderate Leverage: Business Logic